How to Ensure Fan Interest in Every WWE PPV and Avoid Repetitive Pitfalls

 How to Ensure Fan Interest in Every WWE PPV and Avoid Repetitive PitfallsJuly 6, 2018

-For over a decade, WWE has held 12-15 pay-per-events every calendar year.
+For over a decade, WWE has held 12-15 pay-per-view events every calendar year.
 With the exception of shows like WrestleMania, Royal Rumble, SummerSlam, Survivor Series and Money in the Bank, things can start to feel repetitive from month to month.

 WWE has tried to remedy the problem by planning entire PPVs around a single stipulation like Hell in a Cell and Elimination Chamber, but there are still a handful of shows with no discernable difference.